The new construction home buying process in NYC takes longer, is more expensive and is generally more complex than your typical re-sale process.

 Often times, sponsors will be too optimistic in the expected costs of running a building, and may not even factor in a salary for a superintendent because the owners might be happy with managing janitorial services themselves.

 Buying new construction is more expensive for a couple of major reasons.
 The first is because new construction condos and co-ops in the city are designed and marketed for the luxury and ultra-luxury segments of the market.

 However, you can pay twice as much or more than your typical re-sale apartment for the privilege.

 Larger, ultra-luxury units with high floors and water or park views might trade for 5,000 or 6,000 PPSF and more!

 The new construction home buying process in NYC is also more expensive because of closing costs and taxes.
-That’s because developers typically expect the buyer to pay the transfer taxes as well as the sponsor’s attorney fees.
+That’s because developers typically expect the buyer to pay the NY State and NYC transfer taxes as well as the sponsor’s attorney fees.

 In an oversupplied and soft market, developers have been known to not only cover their own closing costs, but to also offer to cover some of the buyer’s traditional closing costs such as the Mansion Tax in NYC.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.